gaurav-11018/Decentralized-Autonomous-Organization/README.md

 # Decentralized-Autonomous-Organization
 BUIDLing Decentralized Autonomous Organization (DAO).
+Contracts are written in solidity.
+Scripts and tests are written in typescript!

 # What is DAO?